New York, NY

 - Monitor current trends and best practices in legal talent and professional development – implement new innovations, as appropriate, to ensure the firm’s efforts are innovative and cutting edge.

 - A minimum of five years of broad-based career development experience.
-Significant experience in legal, consulting, or other professional services organizations, preferred.
+Significant experience in legal, consulting, or other professional services organizations is preferred.

 - Demonstrated success establishing, developing, and managing robust career development functions in a national or international, multi-office environment.